 Now, the test scope is

-exclusively limited to the behaviour of the view and its presenter
+exclusively limited to the behaviour of the view and its presenter, and we

 could therefore change the data type returned or raise exceptions and verify